ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Exchange Hybrid Deployment | Exchange 2016-based | The Agency will use their existing Exchange 2016 server to establish the hybrid connection.
-Edge Transport Server | Configured | The Agency will leverage an Edge Transport server to prevent the exposure of internal Exchange servers directly to the internet.
+Edge Transport Server for hybrid mail transport | Agency decision | The Agency can choose to leverage an Edge Transport server to prevent the exposure of internal Exchange servers directly to the internet, depending on their risk appetite and gateway environment.

 ### Mail Exchange records